Anon-Planet/thgtoa/guide.md

 Another option good tool IMHO to remove metadata from various documents is the open-source mat2 recommended by privacyguides.org[^445] (<https://0xacab.org/jvoisin/mat2> <sup>[[Archive.org]][519]</sup>) which you can use on Linux quite easily.
 I never managed to make it work properly within Windows due to various dependencies issues despite the provided instructions.
 It is however very straightforward to install and use on Linux.

-So, I would suggest creating a small Debian VM within Virtualbox (behind your Whonix Gateway) which you can then use from your other VMs to analyze various files from a convenient web interface.
+So, we would suggest creating a small Debian VM within Virtualbox (behind your Whonix Gateway) which you can then use from your other VMs to analyze various files from a convenient web interface.
 For this see [Appendix L: Creating a mat2-web guest VM for removing metadata from files]

 ![][520]